DigitalRuby/SimpleCache/README.md

 As a bonus, a distributed lock factory is provided to acquire locks that need to be synchronized accross machines.

-You can inject this interface into your constructors:
+You can inject this interface into your constructors for distributed locking:

 ```cs
 /// <summary>